pozgo/game-server-ets2/README.md

 ## Can't write config file `server_config.sii`
 Make sure the mounted folder owner is user id 1000.
 `chown -R 1000:1000 /opt/ets2` (or whereever you have mounted it)

+## Acknowledgements
+This image is strongly influenced by [LsHallo/ets2-dedicated-convoy-server](https://github.com/LsHallo/ets2-dedicated-convoy-server).
+I have simplified `Dockerfile` and moved custom files to one directory for easy copy into container.

+More updates to come so it's more robust.